Training Program Aims To Prep Soldiers For Civilian Jobs

-Thousands of Minnesota National Guard deployed in the Middle East woke up to a surprise last spring.
-Just weeks before the end of their tour, a group of corporate recruiters showed up on base.
-The first-of-its kind visit was part of a new strategy to help returning service members find civilian jobs - even before they get back on U.S. soil.
+Thousands of Minnesota soldiers deployed in Kuwait woke up to a surprise last spring.
+Just weeks before the end of their tour, a group of corporate recruiters in business-casual attire showed up on base.
+The first-of-its kind visit was part of a new strategy to help returning service members find civilian jobs before their feet even hit U.S. soil.

 Best Buy recruiter Bruce Kiefner went on the trip.
 He says hiring more veterans is a priority for Best Buy.
 He went to Kuwait to help them improve their chances of being hired.

-MADOR: Captain Jeff Pratt knows how overwhelming homecoming can be.
-The 46-year old served two tours of duty in Iraq in the last 10 years.
+Capt.
+Jeff Pratt knows how overwhelming homecoming can be.
+The 46-year-old served two tours of duty in Iraq in the past 10 years.
 Despite his decades of civilian work experience, even he had difficulties landing the job he wanted.
 After getting help from the jobs initiative, he finally found the right position.
 He started last week as a risk-management analyst with Minnesota-based United Health Group.

-MADOR: Yet, as in many states, unemployment for military veterans remains a persistent problem.
-Minnesota National Guard officials are now expanding their jobs effort statewide.
-And they're helping other units across the country set up their own programs to help veterans get civilian jobs after they hang up their uniforms.
+Yet, as in many states, unemployment for military veterans remains a persistent problem.
+Minnesota National Guard officials are now expanding their jobs effort statewide, and they're helping other units across the country set up their own programs to help veterans get civilian jobs after they hang up their uniforms.

 Source: NPR [http://www.npr.org/2013/01/15/168978770/training-program-aims-to-prep-soldiers-for-civilian-jobs?ft=3&f=1003,1004,1007,1013,1014,1017,1019,1128]